aparico/differnet/Readme.md

 ## Data

-The given dummy dataset shows how the implementation expects the construction of a dataset.
-Coincidentally, the [MVTec AD dataset](https://www.mvtec.com/company/research/datasets/mvtec-ad) is constructed in this way.
+The dataset is the Screw Class from the [MVTec AD dataset](https://www.mvtec.com/company/research/datasets/mvtec-ad).

 Set the variables _dataset_path_ and _class_name_ in _config.py_ to run experiments on a dataset of your choice.
-The expected structure of the data is as follows:
+The structure of the data is as follows:

 ```
 train data: